danielfdickinson/wildtechgarden-public/README.md

 # Wild Tech "Garden" shareable bits

-Here you will find the parts of Wild Tech "Garden" that I know I able to share, and for which I have decided to do so.
+Here you will find the parts of Wild Tech "Garden" that I know I am able to share, and for which I have decided to do so.

 It is my hope that some of this content will prove useful to others (with proper